 The Tottori Maru arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.

 Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.
 Recalling the train ride, Allen said, “When we got there it was 40 below and we lost over 200 men the first winter.
 I contracted pneumonia in February 1943, and because of an American doctor in our tank battalion, was the first patient to pull through.”
 Why Albert pulled through was because the doctor stole medicine to save his life.

 When the POWs first got to the camp, they lived in dugouts until two-story brick barracks were opened.
 Each enlisted man received two thin blankets to cover himself at night, while officers got one blanket and a mattress.
 The barracks were divided into ten sections.
 Five on the ground floor and five on the second story.
-Each section was divided into four double-decked sleeping bays which each held 8 men for a total of 48 men in a section.
-In addition, the barracks electricity and cold running water.
+Each section was divided into four double-decked sleeping bays each holding 8 men for a total of 48 men in a section.
+In addition, the barracks had electricity and cold running water.